lorenjanwilson/cliwrangler/README.md

 After much deliberation, I decided to use paramiko and paramiko-expect as the method to achieve the SSH connection magic and the expect-like functionality.
-They are fantastic libraries and I am really grateful to them.
+They are fantastic libraries and I am really grateful to their authors.

 I'm hoping to get it working with the following types of devices: